dereknahman/the-frage-haver/posts/roundtwo.md

 ## CHRIST ALIVE

+This is just going to be a quick warming-up-my-tires post with a couple updates and some tips.

-I've spent this week making an Android MVP in React Native, despite not knowing React Native.
+I've spent this past month making an Android MVP in React Native, despite not knowing React Native.
+I was hired as a junior Ruby developer.
+It has certainly been A Time in My Life.

-I've managed it so far, though.
-I made a lovely login form and everything.
-Yes, the CSS is wonky.
-Yes, it took me far too long, but it's mine and it's there.
-Now I just need to write some navigation logic for it.
-This is hard for reasons I'll be going into down there 👇🏻.
+I've managed it so far, though!
+And a lot of questions popped up along the way.
+I had planned to put these questions up on here as they arose, but, to be honest, between learning a whole new framework/way of working/twice-weekly German lessons, I found that blogging encroached on precious crying in the shower time.
+But I'm doing it now.

-## It's a React Native special!
+## So now I work in React Native

-One of the lovely things about React Native is that, unlike reliable old Rails, there isn't a ruthlessly enforced file structure.
-The upside here is, if you know what you're doing, you can arrange the project's architecture according to your own judgement and years of applied knowledge.
-The downside is that, if you don't know what you're doing (hi), you're spoiled for choice, you don't have a clue where to start, it's late, you're tired, you have no idea how to make the bastard thing scaleable, and you start to wish you'd listened to your mother when she was pushing you into the law.
+One of the lovely things about React Native is that, unlike Rails, which is what I was used to, there isn't a ruthlessly enforced file structure.
+The upside here is, if you know what you're doing, you can arrange the project's architecture according to your own judgement.
+The downside is that, if you don't know what you're doing (hi), you're spoiled for choice, you don't have a clue where to start, it's late, you're tired, you have no idea how to make the bastard thing scaleable, and you start to wish you'd listened to your mother when she was pushing you into law school.

-I'm still battling with this myself and will come back to it in a later post.

 Before I begin answering questions, I should tell you that all my experience is working with the React Native CLI for Android.
 There is another option, which is to use Expo.
 They each have their merits and demerits and [you can read about them in the documentation here](https://facebook.github.io/react-native/docs/getting-started).

 ## What's the best way to start my project?

-I can tell you what I've been doing.
-That doesn't mean it's the right thing to do for you!

 I've been using `react-native init <project_name>` to start my Android projects so that I can take advantage of the `node_modules` files.
 This method was recommended by my fantastic coding coach Emma, who says that doing so means that I can create native Android or iOS code and events which I can then bridge to React Native for use on the JavaScript side.